 These statements are intended to describe the general nature and level of work being performed by the employee in this position.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of a person in this position.

-Review of applications will begin in late March and will continue until the position is filled.
+Review of applications will begin in mid-May and will continue until the position is filled.

 FOR ADDITIONAL INFORMATION: